Google:

 4.05 _Annual Election_.
 The annual election shall begin on April

 14 and continue through April 21.
-All member in good standing
+The election shall be conducted

-to be elected, but not more than one (1) vote per candidate.
-The
+number of seats to be elected, but not more than one (1) vote per

-Election Committee shall certify and publish the results,
+candidate.
+The Election Committee shall certify and publish the

-including the number of votes cast for each candidate.
-This
+results, including the number of votes cast for each candidate.

 4.06 _Annual Meeting_.
 The annual meeting of the Board of